 Google searches for agile trainers will provide an overwhelming number of returns, and qualifying them may take some time.
 Here are some things to consider when screening and qualifying trainers.

-- Referrals – I would start with asking around to see what has worked for others.
+- Referrals – I would start by asking around to see what has worked for others.

 - References – Once you’ve identified training providers, request and check up on the references they provide from other clients.
 This easy step can provide some good insights into the provider and the level of satisfaction of their previous customers.